 Prior to his current appointment, he served as the deputy director general for media relations at the Ministry of Foreign Affairs of the Islamic Republic of Afghanistan.
 His interests include history, sports, photography and travelling.

-She enjoys sports, appreciates travel, cuisine, and architecture, and loves making a home for her 12-year old adopted orange tabby, Samson Ferenc.
+Colette enjoys sports, appreciates travel, cuisine, and architecture, shares a large ranch-style house in Regency at Monroe, Monroe Township, New Jersey, with her 89-year parents, Silvio and Adeline, and loves making a home for her 1-year adopted orange tabby, Ginevra “Cuddles” Pario.

 Hailu Aderie Meskellie is an enthusiastic and dedicated professional with extensive experience across various areas of leadership.
 He can demonstrate expertise in managing organisations, mobilising the surrounding community and motivating others to achieve targets.
 Moreover, he is a proactive individual with a rational thinking and principle-centred approach to managing challenges.
 He performs effectively even under intense pressure in the working environment.